Little children holding a bucket and spade, ready to make castles out of the sand.

 Beach Bonus: Pondicherry

-A town comprised of vintage white houses, a beach surrounded by a string of rocky terrain and an array of traditional French cafes and restaurants.
-Pondicherry was once the largest French colony in India and up to now boasts of its love affair with the French through strong French influence on the architecture of the city, with boulevards lined with Mediterranean-style vintage houses and bakeries.
+A town comprised of vintage white houses, a beach surrounded by a string of rocky terrain, and an array of traditional French cafes and restaurants.
+Pondicherry was once the largest French colony in India and up to now boasts of its love affair with the French through the strong French influence on the architecture of the city, with boulevards lined with Mediterranean-style vintage houses and bakeries.
 Sit on the rocks and watch the sunset, shop at the evening market and visit the Pondicherry museum to get a real taste of this little city.
 Another important attraction located 8 kms from Pondicherry is the Sri Aurobindo Ashram, one of the most important ashrams in India which attracts people from all over the world.
-Lastly, the cultural uniqueness of the place wouldn’t be complete without the in numerous Indo-French restaurants.
+Lastly, the cultural uniqueness of the place wouldn’t be complete without the numerous Indo-French restaurants.
 You trip isn’t over until you have dinner at at least one of these charming restaurants.
 The beach at Pondicherry and all the charm that comes with it is an experience you’ll never forget.